Sebastiangmz/CodeRAG/README.md

 coderag serve
 ```

-That's it!
 Open http://localhost:8000 to use the web interface.

 ### Claude Desktop Integration (MCP)